-The test of a leader is how he or she responds to crisis.
+The test of a leader is how they respond to crisis.
 The leader at the top of the organization should set the tone and own accountability to lead and transform the culture.
-This includes promoting and building ethical institutional structures so that the workforce feels safe, knowing that any complaints are heeded, investigated and addressed.
-The storm of recent headlines on sexual harassment and misconduct scandals points to unfortunate patterns characterized by companies that showed little evidence of accountable leadership, placed profits over values and enabled a culture of complicity.
+This includes promoting and building ethical institutional structures so that the workforce feels safe, knowing that any complaints are heeded, investigated, and addressed.
+The storm of recent headlines on sexual harassment and misconduct scandals points to unfortunate patterns characterized by companies that showed little evidence of accountable leadership, placed profits over values, and enabled a culture of complicity.
 Leaders have a responsibility to take action when misconduct is reported.
 Neglecting this responsibility is costly, both reputationally and financially.
-Most important, the human cost is irreversible.
+Most importantly, the human cost is irreversible.
 Fear and mistrust can drive a victim to feel powerless, eroding the entire DNA of the organization.

 Abuse of Power